qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/03-Analyze/exporting.md

 10. Under **Dataset**, choose a desired dataset that has been configured for pivoting.
 11. Then, a radio toggle **Pivoting: Yes / No** will appear within the modal.
 Click **Yes**.
 12. Configure all other fields as desired.
-13. Click **Export Now** to process and download your pivoted dataset.
+13. Click **Export Now** to process and download your pivoted dataset as a CSV file.